 as originally collected…

-Introduces the characters launched in the new Generation Hope series.
-Also collects Uncanny X-Men: The Heroic Age One Shot.
+Also collects Uncanny X-Men: The Heroic Age (2010) One Shot.
 This was co-plotted by Kieron Gillen, though he is uncredited.
-Continued in Generation Hope.
-The backup story from #526 is collected along with Young Avengers: Childrens Crusade.
+It introduces the cast of new characters who continue in Generation Hope (2010).
+The backup story from issue #526 is often collected along with Young Avengers material.
+See Guide to Young Avengers or Guide to Marvel Universe Events – Children’s Crusade.

 Fraction and Gillen share scripting duties on this arc, which features a fairly wide array of characters.

 Does not require reading the main Fear Itself series to appreciate.
 Schism occurs between #543 and #544, which is the final issue of Volume 1 of Uncanny X-Men.
-Also available in hardcover.
-See Marvel Universe Events for more information about Fear Itself.
+See Guide to Marvel Universe Events – Fear Itself for more information about Fear Itself.

 Continue to Schism & Uncanny X-Men, Vol. 2 & Vol. 3